Greater Poland Uprising (1848): Repressions

 The Grand Duchy of Posen was subsequently replaced with the Province of Posen and the Prussian government rejected any ideas of autonomy.
-As a Prussian Province it was set to be completely incorporated into the German Confederation, however when the Frankfurt Parliament finalized the German Constitution on 28 March 1849 neither Province of Posen nor West Prussia were mentioned.
+As a Prussian Province it was set to be completely incorporated into the German Confederation, however when the Frankfurt Parliament finalized the German Constitution on 28 March 1849 neither the Province of Posen nor West Prussia were mentioned.
 Formal integration of Polish lands into Germany was thus avoided for another 17 years until the North German Confederation was established in 1866.

 Polish resistance

 The post-uprising repressions spawned defensive reactions within the Polish society.
-Some favored an armed struggle for independence and formed the Poznan Committee (Kormitet Poznanski), which represented the democratically oriented landowners and intelligentsia, or the socialist Society of Plebeians (Zwiazek Plebejuszy).
+Some favored an armed struggle for independence and formed the Poznan Committee (Kormitet Poznanski), which represented the democratically oriented landowners and intellectuals, or the socialist Society of Plebeians (Zwiazek Plebejuszy).
 Both organizations worked for an uprising that would encompass all three parts of the partitioned Poland.
-Other Polish activists, mostly members of the landed gentry and the intelligentsia, abandoned armed insurrection and began to propagate a doctrine of organic work by strengthening the economic potential and educational level, calling “Now we will go against Prussians not with scythes but with votes” and decided to focus their energy on increasing their economic and political position before deciding for military confrontation.
+Other Polish activists, mostly members of the landed gentry and the intelligentsia, abandoned armed insurrection and began to propagate a doctrine of organic work by strengthening the economic potential and educational level, calling "Now we will go against Prussians not with scythes but with votes" and decided to focus their energy on increasing their economic and political position before deciding for military confrontation.

-In the elections to the Prussian diet in May 1849 Polish delegates achieved 16 out of the 30 seats of the Province of Posen.
+In the elections to the Prussian Landtag in May 1849 Polish delegates achieved 16 out of the 30 seats of the Province of Posen.
 Three Polish representatives were also elected from Pomerelia, they were led by Ignacy Łyskowski, a landlord and journalist, who printed a Polish newspaper Szkółka Narodowa in Chełmno.
 Gustaw Gizewiusz was elected from Masuria in East Prussia but he died soon after.
-In Silesia, a Polish pastor Józef Szafranek was also elected to Prussian parliament.
+In Silesia, a Polish pastor Józef Szafranek was also elected to the Prussian parliament.
 The attempted elections in the Polish lands to the German Constitutional Parliament were in turn largely boycotted by Polish parties in protest against the incorporation efforts.